 Following his mother's death, Mark is sent to Maine to visit his aunt and uncle while his father goes on a business trip to Tokyo.
-Mark meets his cousin, Henry, and the two quickly form a friendship.
-However, Henry begins to show signs of violent behavior that worry Mark.Written by
+Mark meets his cousin Henry, and the two quickly form a friendship.
+However, Henry shows signs of violent behavior that worry Mark.Written by

 [Mark plays soccer with his teammates as they cheer Mark's name]

 Shoot it!
 Hit it in!
 Hit it in!